yigitcukuren/mago/docs/tools/linter/command-reference.md

 ---
-title: Command Reference
+title: Linter command reference
+outline: deep
 ---

-# Command Reference
+# Command reference

 The `mago lint` command is the entry point for all linting-related tasks.